 Here are a few things that I learned from this years card:

-- a tip from my friendly post office man: Rubberband about 25 (or so) post cards together when you drop them in the mail to make them run through the system more efficiently.
+– If sending postcards…here’s a tip from my friendly post office man: Rubberband about 25 (or so) post cards together when you drop them in the mail to make them run through the system more efficiently.
 I guess postcards don’t go through the mail the same way that regular letters do.

 – I had stamped them with a 28 cent postcard stamp not realizing that 5×7 size postcards require a regular 44 cent stamp.
 Thank heaven they make a 17 cent stamp.

 -Per card, they ended up not costing that much more than what we have done in years past.
-In years past, I have just used a 4×6 print (cheap!) and then added text using picasa or picnik (both free!).
+In years past, I have just used a 4×6 print (cheap!)
 These postcards could be a lot less expensive if we had gone with the 4×6 size, bringing down both the cost of the print and the stamp.

 Here is the cost breakdown, because I love to see stuff like this: